 - limiting screen time each day, including phones, computers, and television

-ADHD cannot be prevented.
-However there are ways to support children and adults to enable them to manage the condition, so it has a minimal impact on their day-to-day lives.
+A person cannot prevent ADHD.
+However, there are ways to manage the condition so that it has a minimal effects on a person’s day-to-day life.

-Organizations like Children and Adults with Attention-Deficit/Hyperactivity Disorder or the Attention Deficit Disorder Association provide information about the disorder and tips to manage it.
+Organizations such as Children and Adults with Attention-Deficit/Hyperactivity Disorder and the Attention Deficit Disorder Association provide information about the disorder and tips for managing it.

-The more parents educate themselves about the condition, the better equipped and more able to deal with it they will feel.
+The more parents and caregivers educate themselves about the condition, the better equipped and more able to manage it they will feel.